dancromartie/dwmon/README.md

 3.x.
 You can use your own packages to write custom handlers for checks if you want to get fancy.
 This does use sqlite however.

+# General flow

+config -> fetch / query execution -> results storage -> checks/counts -> handlers -> purges

+Read on to learn more about each step.

 # Configuration Files

 ## Query result format